 Peaceful and very quiet.
 That is the first thing you notice when you set foot on ‘land’.
 A bit later, we understand why.
 Just behind the harbour you can see some shops renting out electric bikes.
 They are the only means of transport allowed on Pulau Ketam.

-The electric bikes cost RM20 per hour, but you could bargain if you want to ride them for more than two hours.
-There don’t seem to be too many traffic rules and helmets are not available, but you do get useful advice for free: always stay on the left hand side of the road.
+The electric bikes cost MYR 20 per hour, but you could bargain if you want to ride them for more than two hours.
+There doesn’t seem to be too many traffic rules and helmets are not available, but you do get useful advice for free: always stay on the left hand side of the road.

 Are the bicycles suitable for children?
 Yes, certainly!
 From the age of 12, children can ride the bikes themselves.
 Until that age, they can simply sit on the back seat.
 My 14 year old son and his friend had no problem riding a bike by themselves, while our 10 year old daughter had fun sitting behind dad and watch the island life go by.